+The Group's turnover for the financial year ended 31 July 2013 was RM431.5 million.
 The Group presently exports about 40% of its production and its export markets include Africa, Europe, South Asia, South America and South East Asia.